 Ark.
-Code Ann. §§ 24-2-601 - 24-2-619 authorizes the ATRS Board of Trustees to have full power to invest and reinvest monies of ATRS and to hold, purchase, sell, assign, transfer, or dispose of any of the investments, or investment proceeds in accordance with the prudent investor rule.
-The Code also states ATRS shall seek to invest no less than 5% and no more than 10% of the ATRS portfolio in Arkansasrelated investments, as long as the System's responsibility to invest in accordance with the prudent investor rule is not limited or impaired.
+Code Ann. §§ 24-2-601 - 24-2-619 authorizes the ATRS Board of Trustees to have full power to invest and reinvest monies of ATRS and to hold, purchase, sell, assign, transfer, or dispose of any of the investments or investment proceeds in accordance with the prudent investor rule.